yeshco/cognociendo-notes/The Hebrew Alphabet.md

 Prior to this scripts like the famously used in ancient Egypt in their [Hieroglyphs](https://en.wikipedia.org/wiki/Egyptian_hieroglyphs) and the one used by the [Chinese](https://commons.wikimedia.org/wiki/File:%E5%A7%93%E8%A7%A3_Digidepo_1287529_00000014(2)_(cropped).jpg#/media/File:%E5%A7%93%E8%A7%A3_Digidepo_1287529_00000014(2)_(cropped).jpg) to this day, used symbols that each represented a specific idea.
 Because of this they required a massive amount of symbols to be stored, since the real world has an abundance of different concepts that these symbols need to each point to.

 Abjads and Alphabets massively simplified this by having symbols just for the most simple sounds our throats and mouths could make, that then could be stringed together to form the words that represented the concepts themselves.
-Since there's much less simple sounds our mouth can make that there is concepts in the real world this simplified the symbols massively.
+Since there's much less simple sounds our mouth can make, that there is concepts in the real world this simplified the symbols massively.

 ### Origins